kblomqvist/yasha/README.md

 ### SConstruct (SCons)

 Below is shown a simple example how to use Yasha with [SCons](http://scons.org/) for C files.
 There are too different kind of builders available in `yasha.scons`, Builder and CBuilder.
-The difference is that CBuilder doesn't include generated C header files into its return list so you can append this directly with your sources list.
+The difference is that CBuilder doesn't include generated C header files into its return list so you can append it directly to sources list, like it's done below.

 ```python
 import os